 When can I expect the book?

-It might take up to a week, depending on where you live, before the book/copy arrives at the public library.
+It might take up to a week, depending on where you live, before the resource arrives at your chosen public library.
 They will then call you or send you an e-mail.
 Remember to bring personal identification when you go to pick it up.

 You can return the book to the public library, but the loan will not be cleared from your account before we receive it.
-You will then get an e-mail as a confirmation.
+You will then get a confirmation e-mail.
 Please note that the public library has no responsibility for your loans.

-If we have borrowed a book on your behalf from a third library, the book must be sent to us, not to that library.
+If we have borrowed a book on your behalf from a third party library, the book must be sent back to us, and not the third party library.
 Only that way we can return your loan.